Display to header level

 Owners may be reluctant to grant an easement for public access due to concerns that their privacy and security will be impaired.
 The model easement documents use a variety of means to address these concerns by confining and controlling access and providing owners with the ability to set and enforce reasonable standards to define responsible use.

 The model easement documents confine public access to a trail of a specified maximum width.
 The trail, or the easement area within which the trail must be located, must be in a location agreed to by the owners and specifically identified in the easement document.
-If the owners are not satisfied with the ability to treat anyone leaving the designated trail as a trespasser, the commentary to the Model provides in §2.02 an option to require the holder to install fencing to separate the easement area from the remainder of the property.
+If the owners are not satisfied with the ability to treat anyone leaving the designated trail as a trespasser, the supplemental provisions to the Model Trail Easement Agreement provide an option (“Require Particular Trail Facilities”) to require the holder to install fencing to separate the easement area from the remainder of the property.

-The Model Trail Easement Agreement and the optional public access provisions of the Model Grant of Conservation Easement limits public access to those recreational uses agreed upon by the owners and holder in the easement document.
+The Model and the optional public access provisions of the Model Grant of Conservation Easement and Declaration of Covenants limit recreational uses to those agreed upon by the owners and holder in the easement document.

 By providing trails for public use, owners may reduce trespass and its attendant problems.
 Several factors play into this result: